-This is a guest post by Fiona Stirling.
+This is an essay by Fiona Stirling.

 May the odds be ever in your favour!

 If you recognise this line you might just have heard of a little film called ‘The Hunger Games’.
 On its opening weekend it set a revenue record for a non-sequel film, pulling in a massive $155 million.
 With two more sequels to come, Lionsgate are expecting to make an insanely large profit of $1.5 billion.
 Yeah.
 One-point-five-billion.
 And where did this movie executives dream film come from?
 A book.
 And not just any book, but a book written for young adults.

 Young adult fiction (YA) is designed to fill the void between children’s books, under 12’s, and adult books, over 18s.
 But this 13 to 17 target audience is leading to a phenomenon of books with an incredible appeal to any age.
 What is it that makes these works so special?

 Even if you have somehow managed to escape The Hunger Games publicity machine – perhaps if you’ve been living in a cave or a desert somewhere – there is not a chance you haven’t heard of a young Mr. Harry Potter.
 From 9 to 90 years of age, people across the world have fallen in love with JK Rowling’s wizarding adventures.
 It works across generations because of one simple fact – adults see much more.
 Where children see a fantasy world of good vs. evil, with the tantalizing promise of a magical school they could one day escape to, adults can see in-depth explorations of major moral issues.
 There is ambiguity over who will win and what is right.
 There is heartbreak and tragedy.
 There is real life in a bubble of fantasy.